HLAA in Colorado

 Since not all trailers include captions, you cannot determine if the CC device works until the main feature’s dialogue begins.
 In such cases, the magic of the movie experience shatters for you, your group, and others sitting nearby as you interrupt them when leaving the dark theater and miss part of the movie by seeking help at the front desk.
 Unfortunately, the movie is no longer ADA compliant when the device fails or the theater lacks enough working devices, even for one person.
 For more common CC problems, see this shortlist:

-Not having to use any devices is a better solution.
-Plus, Open Captions (OC), also known as On-Screen Captions, satisfy the requirements of the ADA Final Rule. • Simulation of Open Captions, where everyone can see the captions on the screen
+But, not having to use any devices is a better solution.
+Plus, Open Captions (OC), also known as On-Screen Captions, satisfy the requirements of the ADA Final Rule. • Simulation of Open Captions, where everyone can see the captions on

 Do you know the difference between CC on TV newscasts and OC on movie films?